JackLawhorn/Heavens-Above-Gardens-Below/Posts/Human clans.md

 The Clan Lightbringer arose from those humans who followed closest behind the Elves at the front of the [[Elven March]].
 There they absorbed Elven combat techniques and reverence towards battle, leading them to become the greatest human warriors using mundane ability alone.

 Even without the [[Sun Elves#Organic magics of the Sun Elves|organic magics of the Sun Elves]], they were so dedicated to the keeping of the light that they took it upon themselves to provide fire to all of humanity behind them in the march.
-Through this dedication, their bond with the elemental [[nyxfire motes]] grew strong.
+Through this dedication, their bond with the elemental [[Nyxfire motes]] grew strong.
 Though not able to summon [[nyxfire]] flames as the [[Sun Elves]] could, after generations they did in fact become able to ignite the smallest of sparks.

 After the [[Founding of Omphalos, the City of Gardens|founding]] of [[Omphalos, the City of Gardens]] and the [[Court]] in the later [[Heliotropic Age]], Clan Lightbringer would not only gain [[House|Houseship]] but would be the first [[Great House]] as well.